telerik/winforms-docs/scheduler/views/overview-and-structure.md

 ## Scheduler Navigator

-A [Scheduler Navigator]({%slug winforms/scheduler/scheduler-navigator/overview%})control can be placed at the top of the scheduler for easy navigation between the different views and dates;
+A [Scheduler Navigator]({%slug winforms/scheduler/scheduler-navigator/overview%}) control can be placed at the top of the scheduler for easy navigation between the different views and dates;

 ![scheduler-views-overview-and-structure 006](images/scheduler-views-overview-and-structure006.png)